oppia/oppia-web-developer-docs/If-your-build-fails.md

 ...do not despair!
-The failure may be due to one of three things:
+The failure may be due to one of following things:

 - There's a merge conflict (in which case, Travis won't actually run).
 - Your code is wrong.
 - Travis is being flaky.
+- Network issues

 To figure out which it is, check the bottom of the GitHub PR thread.
 If there's a merge conflict, it will show up there.
 You'll need to fix the conflict by following the [instructions for making a code change](https://github.com/oppia/oppia/wiki/Contributing-code-to-Oppia#instructions-for-making-a-code-change) and pushing a new commit to the branch before Travis can run.